 Furthermore, a weakening of the rate of exchange for the US dollar or the pound sterling (in which our revenue is principally denominated) against the Indian rupee (in which a significant portion of our costs are denominated) also adversely affects our results.
 Although the expected shift in US monetary policy to increase short term interest rates is likely to strengthen the US dollar against a number of currencies, particularly against emerging market currencies, fluctuations between the pound sterling or the Indian rupee and the US dollar also expose us to translation risk when transactions denominated in pound sterling or Indian rupees are translated to US dollars, our reporting currency.
 For example, the pound sterling appreciated against the US dollar by an average of 1.5% and 0.6% in fiscal 2015 and 2014, respectively.
-On the other hand, in fiscal 2015 and 2014, the Indian rupee depreciated against the US dollar by an average of 1.2% and 11.0%, respectively, the Australian dollar depreciated against the US dollar by an average 9.4% and 17.9%, respectively.
-The appreciation of the pound sterling and the depreciation of the Indian rupee and the US dollar positively impacted our results of operations in fiscal 2015 and 2014 whereas the depreciation of the Australian dollar negatively impacted our results of operations in fiscal 2015 and 2014 whereas the depreciation of the Australian dollar negatively impacted our results of operations in fiscal 2015 and 2014.
+On the other hand, in fiscal 2015 and 2014, the Indian rupee depreciated against the US dollar by an average of 1.2% and 11.0%, respectively, the Australian dollar depreciated against the US dollar by an average of 6.1% and 9.6%, respectively, and the South African rand depreciated against the US dollar positively impacted our results of operations in fiscal 2015 and 2014 whereas the depreciation of the Australian dollar negatively impacted our results of operations in fiscal 2015 and 2014.